Wenling: Demographics

-According to the 2020 Chinese census, Wenling’s resident population was 1416199, an increase of 3.6% from the 2010 census.
-With a population density of 1529 inhabitants per square kilometer, Wenling is the eighth-most densely populated county-level city in China.
-In 2021, the population with registered households in Wenling was 1216235.
+According to the 2020 Chinese census, Wenling had a resident population of 1,416,199, reflecting a 3.6% growth since the 2010 census.
+With a population density of 1,529 individuals per square kilometer, Wenling ranks as the eighth-most densely populated county-level city in China.
+As of 2021, the population with registered households in Wenling stood at 1,216,235.

 Migrants account for 29.6% of the total resident population.
 Guizhou is the top province of origin of the migrants.

 Language

 Like the majority of areas in Zhejiang, most people from Wenling speak a dialect of Wu Chinese, known as Wenling Hua.
 It is not mutually intelligible with Mandarin Chinese, and partially intelligible with (also Wu) Shanghainese.
 There is also a small portion of Min Nan speakers in the southeastern regions, especially in Shitang Town.
 The linguistic diversity of some regions has resulted in a segment of the population becoming fluent in speaking up to three languages, when Mandarin is included.